bloominstituteoftechnology/webapi-i-challenge/README.md

 of guessed letters by requesting `GET /`.
 Keep guessing until you can figure out the word!

-## Extras - OKAY, unlikely but OKAY √
+## Extras - OKAY, unlikely :joy: but OKAY √
 If you'd like an extra challenge (albeit not related to node/express), think about how you'd write a program to guess the word for you.
 Given the dictionary of words, how would you go about correctly guessing the final word?
 It's easy to